alacrityio/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.system/alaio.system.md

 **Type:** void

-Closerex action, deletes owner records from REX tables and frees used RAM.
-Owner must not have an outstanding REX balance.
+Closerex is an action that removes owner records from REX tables and frees up used RAM.
+The owner is required to not have an outstanding REX balance.

 owner REX balance entry is deleted.
 REX fund entry is deleted.